Marijuana Legal in Mexico by 2021? Here's the Latest.

 Since then, lawmakers have listened to the public, consulted with cannabis corporations, drafted bills, and missed deadlines.
 Toward the end of March, COVID-19 chaos brought legalization hopes to a screeching halt when the Mexican Senate postponed all legislative activity.

-With the Senate back in session on September 1st and Mexican President Andrés Manuel López Obrador offering no resistance, it finally looks like cannabis legalization will soon become the law of the land in Mexico, a nation of over 87 million adults.
+However, when the Senate returned to session on September 1st and Mexican President Andrés Manuel López Obrador offered no resistance, it indeed looked like cannabis legalization would soon become the law of the land in Mexico, a nation of over 87 million adults.

 Yes, they [the legislators] are going to decide freely, listening to the opinion of all the parties.
 There have already been consultations, and if they are going to decide on this matter, that is, there is going to be a legal reform.”- Mexican President Obrador

-Just before the start of the new session on September 1st, Senator Jesusa Rodríguez of the Morena party, displayed a marijuana plant on her desk to show her support of legalization.
+Just before the start of the new session on September 1st, Senator Jesusa Rodríguez of the Morena party displayed a marijuana plant on her desk to show her support for legalization.

 “Priority issue in the Senate for this period,” Rodríguez said in a tweet, referring to cannabis reform.